26th Annual Benjamin E. Mays Lecture

-Jeannie Oakes, Presidential Professor Emerita in Educational Equity at the University of California, Los Angeles and president-elect of the American Educational Research Association, will speak at the 26th annual Benjamin E. Mays Lecture on Nov.
-5, 2014, at 6:30 p.m. in the Georgia State University Speakers Auditorium (44 Courtland St., Atlanta).
+Jeannie Oakes, Presidential Professor Emerita in Educational Equity at the University of California, Los Angeles (UCLA) and president-elect of the American Educational Research Association, will speak at the 26th annual Benjamin E. Mays Lecture on Nov.
+5, at 6:30 p.m. in the Georgia State University Speakers Auditorium (44 Courtland St.).

-This event, co-hosted by the Alonzo A. Crim Center for Urban Educational Excellence, is free and open to the public.
+This event, hosted by the Alonzo A. Crim Center for Urban Educational Excellence, is free and open to the public.
 A reception will be held from 5:30-6:30 p.m.

-The annual Benjamin E. Mays was a minister, educator, sociologist, social activist and the president of Morehouse College in Atlanta from 1940 to 1967.
+Benjamin E. Mays was a minister, educator, sociologist, social activist and the president of Morehouse College in Atlanta from 1940 to 1967.
 He also was president of the Atlanta Public Schools Board of Education and supervised the desegregation of Atlanta’s public schools.
-The annual Mays Lecture encourages the discussion of issues facing urban educational leaders, as well as honor the memory of Dr. Mays and promote his philosophy of excellence in the education of those typically least well served by the larger society.
+The annual Mays Lecture encourages the discussion of issues facing urban educational leaders, honors the memory of Mays and promotes his philosophy of excellence in the education of those typically least well served by the larger society.